cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 a USB stick.
 Make sure you have access to the Bios or your system to actually boot from a USB device before you start this activity.

-## Ubuntu on a USB stick for OSX via Command Line
+## Ubuntu on a USB stick for macOS via Command Line

 The easiest way to create an ubuntu distribution that can be booted from an USB stick is done via command line.
 The original Web page for